Xanthognarh/WebWidgets/README.md

 Embed the link like: `https://xanthognarh.github.io/WebWidgets/Chat12.htm?channel=Channelname&to=10`

 ### Chat Commands:
+- `!hidevote`: Resets votes and user blocklist and hides the bar (shared command with ChatSurvey, but without background voting)
-- `!resetvote`: Resets votes and user blocklist
+- `!resetvote`: Resets votes and user blocklist (shared command with ChatSurvey); like `!hidevote`
 - `!disablevote`: Disables new votes until `!enablevote` and hides the bar
 - `!enablevote`: Allows new votes
 - `!votestyle style`: Change the design
 - `!votetitle Title`: Set a Title/Question
-- `!hidevote`: Reset and hide the bar (shared command with ChatSurvey)

 The bar is deactivated during an ongoing ChatSurvey-Vote (from !newvote to !hidevote).